WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 It was a breathable patio quite literally on the edge of space.
 It was the kind of waste and opulence that only the wealthy would indulge.

 Machiel disembarked from the ship with two of his trusty Troopers by his side and entered the archives.
+&nbsp;

 The interior was enormous.
 Towering white colonnades stretched from floor to ceiling, with pillars as thick as old growth wood.
 While beautiful rounded domes of glass arched overhead, providing a full observatory onto the stars.